Skip to content

 3. javachanges plan --apply true only in the release-plan workflow

-5. javachanges publish --execute true only in a publish workflow
+5. javachanges publish --snapshot --execute true only in a snapshot workflow

 8. Common Mistakes